Ten Things You Should Know About RAD

 The agency’s size matters.

 Small and medium housing authorities have different issues than large housing authorities.
-Expertise, experience, and total personnel counts impact the ability of the PHA to make the conversion.
+Experience and total personnel counts impact the ability of the PHA to make the conversion.

 RAD is new and flexible.